afrihost/trello-tools/README.md

 $ cd trello-tools.
 ```

-# 2) Install Packages
+### 2) Install Packages
 ```
 $ composer install
 ```

-During the Composer Install, it will ask you for the following Symfony parameters:
+During the Composer install, it will ask you for the following Symfony parameters:
 ```
 trello_api_key (getyoursonceloggedintotrello): XXXXXXXXXXXXX
 trello_api_token (authoriseoneforyourownaccount): XXXXXXXXXXXXX